-You operate at a surface level where your decisions can be misaligned with the direction you really want to be going in to future-proof your brand and have more impact.
+You operate at a surface level where your decisions can be misaligned with the direction you really want to be going.

 Take some time to answer the following 7 questions to help you start to find your brand purpose today.